Renner, Patrick -v- Ponderosa Trails Unit 8 Community Association

 • Mary Chastain (Petitioner)

-• Warren Pennington (Resident)
+• Warren Pennington (Homeowner)

-• Hazel Pennington (Resident)
+• Hazel Pennington (Homeowner)

 • Bruce Johnson (Witness)